What is Patellar Dislocation?

 - Bone Realignment- This surgery has to do with fixing abnormal bone structure or ligament structure in an individual’s knee.

-You can find an animation of MPFL Reconstruction and how it is done here.
+You can find an animation of MPFL Reconstruction and how it is done.

 Patellar Dislocation Prevention

-Some good patellar dislocation braces include the Corflex Patella Stabilizer Knee Brace and the Corflex Knee Brace Stabilizer.
+One of our most popular patellar dislocation braces is the Patella Stabilizer Knee Brace.
 The Patella Stabilizer is great for stabilizing the knee with its rigid build while allowing the knee to breathe and stay cool.
 It is the best knee brace for helping the knee heal from a patellar dislocation.
-The other Corflex brace stabilizes the patella with the rest of the knee joints so that it will heal and stay in the correct location.
-However, the brace is designed so that it will not put pressure on the kneecap.
-This feature is nice because since swelling is a common symptom of a knee injury the brace accounts for it and provides maximum comfort despite the swelling.